 In the event of a major camp incident during your week, please discourage people from calling the camp.
 Those directly involved will be cared for and their families will be notified immediately.
-All Unit Leaders will quickly be informed and can communicate with families via your Unit's planned method.
-A new texting service will be available to Unit leaders starting in 2019.
+All Unit Leaders will quickly be informed and can communicate with families.